Red Harvest

 Early Access or full release?

-We’re planning a staged rollout.
+We're planning a staged rollout.
 A limited playtest will precede Early Access.
-Your feedback will shape systems like community management, enemy behavior, and seasonal survival balance.
+Your feedback will shape systems like community management, enemy behaviour, and seasonal survival balance.

 How can I follow development?